-The pregnancy journey of discovering you are pregnant to holding your baby for the first time is an incredible one.
-There is nothing like your first time when you are filled with new energy and growing life.
-This time is one of unbelievable emotional and physical growth where important decisions and lifestyle changes will happen.
+The journey of discovering you are pregnant to holding your baby for the first time is an incredible one.
+There is nothing like this moment when you are filled with new energy and growing life.
+It is a time of unbelievable emotional and physical growth where important decisions and lifestyle changes will happen.

 The goal of our Pregnancy Essentials series is to help guide you through the journey from prenatal vitamins to packing your bag for your labor day.
 We'll share what you need for each stage, and include product recommendations and tips from BabyGearLab's founder and board-certified pediatrician, Dr. Juliet Spurrier.
 This article is long, but you can use the Table of Contents to go directly to any section you want to learn more about.